MDioguardi/Kung-Fu-Panda-Memory/README.md

 Classic picture memory game, with a fun theme.

 Memory has long been a favorite game for all generations.
 It is easy to play, in fact it is so simple that really young children can play with ease.
 It requires observation, concentration and a good memory to win.
-The game is also known as Concentration, Pelmanism, Shinkei-suijaku, Pexeso and Pairs.

 # Rules Of The Game
  You must remember where the pictures are and find the pairs.